healpy/healpy/README.rst

    package".
 The complete reference is:

       Górski, K.M., E. Hivon, A.J.
 Banday, B.D.
 Wandelt, F.K.
 Hansen,
-      \M. Reinecke, and M. Bartelmann, HEALPix: A Framework for High-resolution Discretization and Fast Analysis of Data Distributed on the Sphere, Ap.J., 622, 759-771, 2005.
+      M. Reinecke, and M. Bartelmann, HEALPix: A Framework for High-resolution Discretization and Fast Analysis of Data Distributed on the Sphere, Ap.J., 622, 759-771, 2005.

-2. at the first use of the HEALPix acronym, a footnote placed in the main body of the paper referring to the HEALPix web site - currently http://healpix.jpl.nasa.gov
+2. at the first use of the HEALPix acronym, a footnote placed in the main body of the paper referring to the HEALPix web site, currently http://healpix.jpl.nasa.gov

 As healpy is based on HEALPix Software (the C++ library), the same